corydozen/serverless-cdk-cicd/08/README.md

 node parseAwsOutputs.js src/config.js
 ```

+Note: this was written with a Linux kernel in mind.
+For Windows users, the commands may look a little different please see [#1](https://github.com/corydozen/serverless-cdk-cicd/issues/1) for a bit more info.

 ### Step 3: Add Amplify <a name="amplify"></a>

 [Amplify](https://aws-amplify.github.io/docs/) is a project from AWS whose goal is to make it easy and fast to build mobile apps.
 For this project, we'll be using their API Library and some of their pre-baked React Components.